joaolrc/weather_node/README.md

 3. winston - to make a log record of the requests;
 4. async - to make multiple assynchronous requests;
 5. Charts.js - to make the bar chart;
+6. Bootstrap - To improve the views and make them more fancy;
-6. In order to make the table sortable, i used a library that you can find [here](https://www.kryogenix.org/code/browser/sorttable/).
+7. In order to make the table sortable, i used a library that you can find [here](https://www.kryogenix.org/code/browser/sorttable/).

 ### How to use the application:
 1. Clone the repository to your machine;